Combat Challenge 1/2

 1 Vine blight (CR 1/2)

-I would have the dretch arrive from the side of the combat, not start together with the other enemies, as that would make it too easy to kill through the area-of-attack spells that would anyhow be used by your players to target the enemies’ ranks.
+For the most basic use of the dretch, have it arrive from the side of the combat.
+It shouldn’t start together with the other enemies, as that would make it too easy to kill through the area-of-attack spells that would anyhow be used by your players to target the enemies’ ranks.
 Possibly, you could have the dretch first show up in the second round of battle, when your players are already committed and will have trouble rearranging themselves.

 You’ll have to let your players know about the fetid cloud beforehand.
 In this case, the best way would be to let your players encounter a dretch or two in an easy combat beforehand, where the fetid cloud will be a minor effect.
 I would suggest using at least two dretch in this encounter, as one might get killed before it has a chance to activate its fetid cloud.